 Can we or should we stop using the internet?

-The idea that you have better no Internet or at least no Internet on the phone, I hear more often, however.
-This is just as silly and ultimately shows only one thing: that the user in question is not able to use the modern technology with measure and goal.
-Total waiver so as a result of lack of self-control!
-Apparently, it is even easier to do without the "addictive substance" than to expose yourself to the addiction risk every day.
+However, I often hear the idea that it is better not to have Internet or at least no Internet on my cell phone.
+This is just as silly and ultimately shows only one thing: That the user in question is unable to use modern technology with measure and goal.
+Total waiver as a result of a lack of self-control!
+Apparently it is even easier to do without the “addictive substance” altogether than to expose yourself to the risk of addiction every day.

 Just so we do not get us wrong: There's nothing against abandoning certain technologies.
 Everyone can use those technical achievements that are useful to them.
 Personally, for example, I never got a driver's license and that's why I often look at it wrong.